 Tracking Your Migraines With a Migraine Journal

-I have journaled my migraines for years.
+I have kept a migraine journal for years.
 I’ve done it paper and pencil, on forms from a doctor, and on apps, all to learn about my migraines and find patterns that can be avoided or altered.

 I have found it is both helpful and frustrating at the same time.
 At the beginning, I learn a bit about myself and try to problem solve with some of the patterns I see.
 But I usually give up after a while, because it is defeating when I don’t see improvement.